-Slidell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Slidell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Slidell is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Slidell who work in office and administrative support (15.48%), sales jobs (13.99%), and management occupations (7.61%).
+There are especially a lot of people living in Slidell who work in office and administrative support (14.29%), sales jobs (12.87%), and healthcare (8.56%).

 Slidell is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Slidell in 2010 was $24,846, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
-This equates to an annual income of $99,384 for a family of four.
+The per capita income in Slidell in 2010 was $26,847, which is wealthy relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $107,388 for a family of four.
 However, Slidell contains both very wealthy and poor people as well.

 Slidell is a very ethnically-diverse city.
 The people who call Slidell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Slidell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Slidell include French, Italian, Irish, and English.
+Important ancestries of people in Slidell include German, French, Italian, Irish, and English.

 The most common language spoken in Slidell is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.